The magnitude and direction of collider bias for binary variables: Bias due to conditioning on a specific level of a collider or its child

+For a specific situation, this representation (with the regions and the point) is not unique, as it depends on the coding of the causes $X$ and $Y$ of the collider $C$.
+Reverse-coding both causes does not change how the regions look, but reflects the point across the 45 degree diagonal of the square -- e.g., if we are originally in region [8], we will be in region [9] in the new representation.
+Reverse-coding only one of the two causes, however, shifts the regions (because the probabilities labeled $p_{c\mid00}$ and $p_{c\mid11}$ are now different) in addition to changing the point; one potentially helpful result of this is switching from a representation with \textit{opposite-sign effects} (the point is in region [8] or [9]) to a new representation with \textit{same-sign effects} (the point is in region [1]) -- see an example shortly.
+On the other hand, reverse-coding $C$ does not change the representation; it only changes the label of $c$.

-Within regions [1] and [8-9], the effects of $X$ and $Y$ on $C$ can be characterized in terms of quantitative interaction (or non-interaction) on different scales.
+The next level of detail in this representation scheme concerns only the \textit{same-sign} and \textit{opposite-sign effects} regions (regions [1], [8] and [9]).
+Within these regions, the effects of $X$ and $Y$ on $C$ can be further characterized in terms of \textit{quantitative interaction} (or non-interaction) on different scales.
 Fig. \ref{fig:2} includes four non-interaction curves: (i) non-interaction on the \textsc{rr} scale on $C=c$ (the thick solid curve), (ii) non-interaction on the \textsc{rr} scale on $C=1-c$ (dashed curve), and non-interaction (iii) on the \textsc{or} scale (dotted curve) and (iv) on the \textsc{rd} scale (thin diagonal line) on either level of $C$.
+Note that on the \textsc{or} and \textsc{rd} scale, non-interaction effects on one level of $C$ implies non-interaction effects on the other level, but the same is not true for the \textsc{rr} scale -- hence the two curves for this scale.

-Consider $X$-$Y$ interaction on one level of $C$, say $C=c$, at the marked points: it is positive on all three scales at the first point; negative on the \textsc{rr} scale but positive on the other two scales at the second point; negative on the \textsc{rr} and \textsc{or} scales and positive on the \textsc{rd} scale at the third point; and negative on all three scales at the fourth and fifth points.
+Consider $X$ and $Y$'s interactive effects at the five marked points (from left to right) in Fig. \ref{fig:2}. $X$-$Y$ interaction on $C=c$ is positive on all three scales at the first point; negative on the \textsc{rr} scale but positive on the other two scales at the second point; negative on the \textsc{rr} and \textsc{or} scales and positive on the \textsc{rd} scale at the third point; and negative on all three scales at the fourth and fifth points. $X$-$Y$ interaction on $C=1-c$ is negative on all three scales at the first and second points; positive on the \textsc{or} scale but negative on the other two scales at the third point; positive on the \textsc{or} and \textsc{rd} scales but negative on the \textsc{rr} scale at the fourth point; and positive on all three scales at the fifth point.